JamesHickers/LibreWatch/README.md

 LibreWatch is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

 See [`LICENSE`](LICENSE) for the complete license terms.

-The original project was created by **Krynet, LLC**.
-This continuation is maintained independently by the community.

 ---